-- 10. Click 'Finish' and a cut map of all your cuts will appear on the sample representation in the software (top left corner of the screen).
+- 10. Click 'Finish' and a cut map of all your cuts will appear on the sample representation in the software (to the right of the camera view).
 Ensure that all the cuts are in the appropriate spots.
 To do this, move back over to the middle of your wafer or sample.
-Change the movement mode to 'Index' by clicking on the letter in the middle of the four movement arrows until you see 'I'.
-Once you're in 'Index mode' every time you click the up or down of the movement arrows the camera will jump from cut to cut across your sample.
+Use the 'Index' arrows on the camera view panel to jump from cut to cut across your sample.
 Verify every cut position looks right.
-To make changes to the cut map, you will have to go back to the programming workspace and edit (and save) your recipe.
-Once you're done with the edit you must reload the recipe and click 'Manual Alignment' again.
+To make changes to the cut map, you will have to go back to the 'Assig.' screen and edit (and save) your recipe.
+Once you're done with the changes you must reload the recipe and click 'Manual Alignment' again.
 The camera should move to the original cut position.
 Click 'Finish' and the new cut map will appear. - 11.
 You now need to set up the cut map for your second angle (90°).
-Set the rotation arrows' movement mode to 'Angle', 'A'.
+Set the rotation arrows' movement mode to 'Angle' by clicking on the 'A'.
 Now when you press a rotation arrow your sample will rotate 90°.
-Select the left rotation arrow (counterclockwise) so that your wafer flat is on the left.

-12. Click the 'Manual Alignment' icon again.
+Select the left rotation arrow (counterclockwise) so that your wafer flat is on the left. - 12.
+Click the 'Camera' icon again and select 'Align' → 'Manual' from the pop-up menu.
 You do not need to perform alignment at the second angle but you do need to perform this step or you will get an error when you go to cut your wafer.
-Just click; Next, Next, and Finish.

-13. You will now need to define your cut position for this second angle, repeat Steps 9 & 10.
+Just click; Next, Next, and Finish. - 13.
+You will now need to define your cut position for this second angle, repeat Steps 9.c., 9.d. & 10.